fkzi7/gmc-Checkpoints/theLast.md

 ---

 ## How Ready Am I?
 I feel ready with some gaps to start the next step in my career path.
 During the bootcamp, I worked on several projects that helped me build a strong foundation in front-end development, back-end development and full-stack development.
-I am confident in my ability to **[specific tasks, e.g., build responsive websites, create RESTful APIs, debug and optimize code]**.
+I am confident in my ability to  build responsive websites, create RESTful APIs, debug and optimize code.

 However, I recognize that there are areas where I can improve, such as  mastering advanced JavaScript concepts.
 I am committed to continuous learning and growth as I transition into my new career.